darya134/Data_analytics/11. Tableau dashboard/README.md

 ## Task

 In this project, I wrote SQL queries to the database and saved the results as a csv file.
-Created a dashboard of user interaction with news articles.
+Created a dashboard and presentation of user interaction with news articles.

 ## External links
 - [Presentation](https://drive.google.com/file/d/1zaz5qEDMEHIMkk9gSgdpFs7t0dn4QFHt/view?usp=sharing)